you06/go-mikadzuki/doc/graph.md

 As the transaction is atomic, it should be treating as a whole, the following cases:

 This is a value dependency graph, there is a cycle in it, but we cannot infer that this transaction is invalid.
-Let `t2` start before `t1`'s commit then read action can get the old value.
+If `t2` starts before `t1`'s commit, then it's read action can get the old value.

 ```text
 r(1, 1)